 We enter into volume purchase agreements with some of our customers.
 We adjust the transaction consideration for estimated credits earned by our customers for such incentives.
 These credits are estimated based upon the forecasted and actual product sales for any given period and agreed incentive rate.
-The estimate is updated at each reporting period.
+The estimate is reviewed for material changes and updated at each reporting period.